gjbadros/hass-vantage/README.md

 ```
   # Don't include Vantage buttons:
   exclude_buttons: True

   # Don't include Vantage contacts (such as motion sensors):
   exclude_contacts: True

   # Don't include keypads:
   exclude_keypads: True

   # Don't include Vantage variables:
   exclude_variables: True

   # Don't include any object with the string "DISABLED" or "BROKEN" in the name:
   exclude_name_substring: 'DISABLED,BROKEN'

   # Include variables which are prefixed with '_' (they are normally excluded):
   include_underscore_variables: True

-  # Not sure what an "area" is, need to look into this.
+  # Design Center organizes all Vantage objects into "areas" (floors/rooms),
+  # these options let you limit which areas this integration pays attention to:
-  only_areas: ???
+  only_areas: 'First floor'
-  exclude_areas: ???
+  exclude_areas: 'Guest bathroom'
 ```

-If you are running Home Assistant on an Raspberry Pi, then the system might bog down doing database writes to the sdcard once you start using it to control a Vantage system.
-Offloading the database to an external system (such as a server running MariaDB) can improve performance dramatically.
+This driver can add a lot of devices to your home assistant system all at once which can bog your system down doing database writes.
+If you are running Home Assistant on a low-powered machine like a Raspberry Pi, then offloading the database to an external system (such as a server running MariaDB) can improve performance dramatically.

 Naming of Entities